Azure DevOps pipeline to deploy Elasticsearch

 Step 4: Update Environment File for Remote Deployment

 Your pipeline automatically handles this.
-The file .env.template
+The file .env.template will be copied and modified as required.

 Step 5: Run the Pipeline